stanley-gu/qual/proposal.md

 investigation is expected to elucidate the ACDC pathobiology and enable further research for therapeutic interventions.

-## Specific Aim 2:  **Build Pharmacodynamic Models of Three different
+## Specific Aim 2:  **Build Pharmacodynamic Models of different
 Therapeutic Strategies and Evaluate Synergistic Potential for Combination Therapies**

-Three different theurapeutic strategies, adenosine receptor agonism, pyrophosphate supplementation, and TNAP inhibition, will be characterized and quantified in the form of pharmacodynamic (PD) models.
+Four different theurapeutic strategies, adenosine receptor agonism, pyrophosphate supplementation, adenosine uptake suppresion, and TNAP inhibition, will be characterized and quantified in the form of pharmacodynamic (PD) models.
 The models will be built from *in vitro* experimental data exploring the effects of calcification reduction related to drug exposure.
 Furthermore, a combination therapy approach will be investigated for potential to maximize amelioration of disease burden while minimizing undesired off-target effects.
 Drug interaction experimentation and modeling will lead to integrative PD models that can serve as the basis of whole animal dose selection and treatment planning.

 ## Specific Aim 3: **Assess Therapeutic Outcomes in an ACDC Mouse Model Guided
 by Pharmacokinetic-Pharmacodynamic Modeling**